DataJediToolbelt/Code-Platform/README.md

 | pytorch    | A leading AI library for building and training data |
 | requests   | Web Requet framework                              |

+# The Synthetic Data Platform - Functionality
+In order to best explain how the Synthetic Data Platform works we have created content that explains it.
+Please start <a href="https://github.com/SyntheticDataPlatform/Python/blob/main/profile/Platform-Areas.md" target="_blank">here</a>.

 # The Synthetic Data Platform Legacy Assets: Repository Layout
 The following code is legacy and not being maintained.
 The goal is that in late 2024 or early 2025 these repositories will